irr/R-trader/README.rst

 About
 -----
-Mechanical Trading System using R
+Mechanical Trading System using R (prototype for fun and learning purposes)

 Dependencies
 ------------